dmit1530-term1211-a05/demo-fluid-fixed-layout/README.md

-# demo-fluid-fixed-layout
+# [demo] Fluid to Fixed Layout

-Shows the responsive states at different viewport sizing
+Using flexbox properities and media queries to show responsive layout and stages of squishiness at different viewport sizes.